mindscan-de/FutureSQR/README.md

 * Access Management
 * Transition to a non developer Backend
 * Build a SOTA Diff-Algorithm and presentation, which allows to combine multiple singe revisions into one human readable diff - this is the hard part for now
-* Present a single revision of a file
 * Attach to review
 * Combine File list if they share the same path / sort by path (m2m transformer)
 ----